The Core Thesis

 To the user, this feels like an unreasonable tax on their time.
 They are busy professionals trying to execute a task at 4:00 PM on a Friday.
 They do not want to become certified experts in your software architecture; they just want to unblock their immediate workflow.

-When faced with the massive friction of a 7-step context switch, the most common user behavior is abandonment.
+When faced with the massive friction of a multi-step context switch, the most common user behavior is abandonment.
 They log out, default to their old manual processes, or open a Tier-1 support ticket, passing the friction (and the cost) directly back to your company.

 The Fallacy of the Siloed Enablement Stack